Measuring and Mitigating Post-hoc Rationalization in Reverse Chain-of-Thought Generation: Conclusion

 \section{Conclusion}

 In this work, we formalized post-hoc rationalization in the setting of Reverse Chain-of-Thought Generation (RCG), where visible pre-committed responses drive models toward rationalization rather than derivation.
 Our analysis revealed that standard semantic suppression paradoxically exacerbates this issue via an \textit{ironic process}, where the load of monitoring forbidden answers increases latent information leakage.
 We introduced Structural Skeleton-guided Reasoning (SSR), a paradigm that shifts from negative constraints to positive structural decoupling.
-By generating an answer-invariant functional skeleton, SSR provides a content-neutral attentional target that naturally breaks the cycle of ironic monitoring.
-Experiments confirm that SSR reduces overall rationalization, while its applications in prompting and distillation universally improve downstream task performance and restore out-of-distribution robustness.
-These results suggest that faithful reasoning may not be achieved by suppressing the undesirable, but by scaffolding the reasoning process to render shortcuts unnecessary.
+By generating a response-abstracted functional skeleton, SSR provides a content-neutral structural target that can weaken the cycle of ironic monitoring.
+Experiments show that SSR reduces overall rationalization, while its applications in prompting and distillation consistently improve downstream task performance and improve out-of-distribution robustness in our evaluations.
+These results suggest that faithful reasoning may not be achieved by suppressing the undesirable, but by scaffolding the reasoning process to close the gap between how traces are generated--with answer access--and how students must reason--without it.